binaris/tjs-methods/README.md

 ### Binaris backend
 1. Create a new directory.
 1. Switch to new directory.
+1. Create an `interface.ts` file as shown above.
+1. Generate your server code with `concord node --client fetch --server binaris example@0.0.1 interface.ts -o generated` (the client is here for the sake of the example and is not required).
 1. Run `bn create node8 add`.
-1. Create an `interface.ts` file as shown above.
-1. Generate your server code with `concord node --client fetch --server binaris example@0.0.1 interface.ts -o .` (the client is here for the sake of the example and is not required).
 1. Implement a handler:

     *`function.js`*
     ```js
-    const { ExampleWrapper } = require('./server');
+    const { ExampleWrapper } = require('./generated/server');
     exports.handler = ExampleWrapper.add(async (a, b) => a + b);
     ```
 1. Export your binaris credentials: `export BINARIS_ACCOUNT_ID=$(bn show accountId) BINARIS_API_KEY=$(bn show apiKey)`